 Once you have met new people and expanded your network, always find a reason to stay in contact and follow up with them, so they remember you and are reminded of your search for a new job.
 Of course, always send a note of thanks after you have had the opportunity of interacting with them, so they feel appreciated and will continue to be on the lookout for other job opportunities for you.

 The best paid jobs in the U.S. are related to demand and the number of specialists available, so it is not a surprise that many of these jobs are related to medicine.
 For example, a cardiologist, on average, in the U.S. makes $352,000 per year, while an anesthesiologist makes $326,000 per year; an orthodontist’s average salary is $265,000 per year, a psychiatrist’s average salary is $225,000 per year, a surgeon’s average salary is $216,000 per year, a periodontist’s average salary is $214,000 per year, a physician’s average salary is $202,000 per year, a dentist average salary is $196,000 per year, an obstetrician’s average salary is $192,000 per year, a pediatrician’s average salary is $180,000 per year, a general practitioner’s average salary is $170,000 per year, an enterprise architecture manager receives an average salary of $169,000 per year, and a quantitative analyst’s average salary is $154,000 per year.
-However you don’t have to be in the medical field to still receive a good salary, for example a vice president of any company has an average salary of $151,000 per year, a director of information security has an average salary of $149,000 per year, a software architect has an average salary of $140,000 per year, a chief marketing officer has an average salary of $133,000 per year, a cloud engineer has an average salary of $124,000 per year, a data scientist has an average salary of $121,000 per year, and a pharmacy manager has an average salary of $112,000 per year.
+However, you don’t have to be in the medical field to still receive a good salary, for example a vice president of any company has an average salary of $151,000 per year, a director of information security has an average salary of $149,000 per year, a software architect has an average salary of $140,000 per year, a chief marketing officer has an average salary of $133,000 per year, a cloud engineer has an average salary of $124,000 per year, a data scientist has an average salary of $121,000 per year, and a pharmacy manager has an average salary of $112,000 per year.

 With the arrival of ATS (applicant tracking systems) applying to jobs has become a different ball game from years ago, so it is very important when writing your resume that you tailor it for the specific position that you are applying for by using specific keywords listed in the job description.
 Start writing your resume from the last position that you held backwards using positive results (number of people who reported to you, increase in revenue that you were responsible for, savings that you made to the company, accomplishments, awards that you received, etc.) in each section with the dates that you started and finished that specific position.
-Your resume is your presentation card, so you need to make a great impression to the reader by keeping it easy to read, fluid, well formatted (don’t use colors or graphics), and in two pages or less.
+Your resume is your presentation card, so you need to make a great impression to the reader by keeping it easy to read, fluid, well formatted (don’t use colors or graphics), and in two pages or fewer.
 A very common mistake that many applicants make is sending their resume with grammar mistakes and misspellings, so it is very that you proofread it carefully and even ask somebody else to read it to make sure that the information that you want to communicate to the employer is clear and understandable.
 Do not include personal information like your national ID number, passport number, photos, marital status, etc. and, of course, don’t try to fool employers adding skills that you do not have.

 A well-crafted resume can get you one step closer to landing your dream job, but you will most likely have to impress in-person, too.
 Making a great impression during an interview (whether it is in-person, over the phone, or online) is probably the most important step to getting a job.
 Do research on the company before talking to the recruiter.
 Find out about all programs or services they offer.
 Find out what is the organization’s mission and who are its competitors.
-Explore the background of the interviewer and what they did before so you can have a well-informed exchange of ideas when talking to them.
+Explore the background of the interviewer and what they did before, so you can have a well-informed exchange of ideas when talking to them.
 If the interview is in-person, it is very important that you plan your trip so that you arrive on time (being too early or too late will not impress anyone).
 Dress professionally.
 If the interview is over the phone it is recommended to have your resume in front of you and maybe some notes with questions for the interviewer to show your interest in the company and the position.
 If the interview is online, make sure that you test your camera and microphone, that you are in a quiet place with a good internet connection, and you must still dress professionally.
 When talking to the interviewer listen before answering their questions and answer them in a straight manner highlighting your strengths without going in circles or trying to make the interview longer by talking about things that are not relevant to the question.
 The interviewer needs to see what exactly you will bring to the company and how you will be a great asset to them.
 They may ask you about your present or former employers and the reason for your departure, to which you should be very diplomatic and avoid bad comments about them.
 If you are asked something that you are not familiar with it is OK to say, “I’m not sure about that.”
 Do not make any false claims or pretend to be familiar with something that you are not.

 Although every recruiter is different when it comes to interviews and the questions they ask, there are some commonly asked questions that “test” the job candidate’s interest in the company that you should be prepared to answer.